Kamran-Afzali/Kamran-Afzali.github.io/_posts/HI/Unis_1_3_new.md

 -  School of Pharmacy and Pharmaceutical Sciences
   - [PharmD/Biomedical Informatics MS ](https://www.buffalo.edu/grad/programs/biomedical-informatics-pharmd-ms.html)

 #### University of Illinois Chicago

-The University of Illinois offers both undergraduate and graduate programs across differentfaculties.
+The University of Illinois offers both undergraduate and graduate programs across different faculties.
 At the undergraduate level, the Faculty of Applied Sciences provides a CAHIIM-accredited Bachelor of Science in Health Information Management, while the Faculty of Engineering offers a Bachelor of Science in Data Sciences with a concentration in Health Data Science.
 Graduate students can choose from three CAHIIM-accredited programs: a Master of Science in Health Information Management, a fully online Master of Science in Health Informatics, and a PhD in Biomedical and Health Informatics.
 Additionally, there is a dual degree program for health professionals combining a PharmD with an MSc in Health Informatics, similar to the program at Buffalo, which is also CAHIIM-accredited.

 ##### Outline